JordanElectronics/pxt-ds1820/README.md

 The two pins on the Microbit are connected to the single data pin on the DS1820 with a 4.7K pull-up resistor.

 Connect 3V and GND to the DS1820 as well.

+## Block

+After adding the DS1820 package in MakeCode, the block "Temperature(C)" is used to retrieve the temperature from the DS1820.

+The "Temperature(C)" takes two parameters: Pin1 and Pin2.
+These are the two pins on the Microbit which is connected to the DS1820 sensor.

+The value returned by the "Tempareature(C)" block is the temparature *100.

 ## Acknowledgements
 The DS1820 read/write code is developed by Sparkfun for their [weatherbit](https://www.sparkfun.com/products/14214)